 They have the ability to withstand those harsh melted filament for long periods of time, without wearing out quickly like a brass nozzle would.

 We know what runs like a dream with the Ender 3, but what doesn’t?

 The standard 0.4 mm won’t cut it if one intends to use the abrasive filament of wood with the Ender 3.
-Nevertheless, the process isn’t impossible, but can be done with a bit of advancements, and using a brand such as Hatchbox PLA.
+You’ll want to change your stock brass nozzle for a hardened steel nozzle which can handle abrasive filament.

 Even though these are inadvisable, if you upgrade to a fully-metal hotend and use a hardened steel nozzle, you’ll be able to print with a massive range of abrasive and high temperature filament.